kipusoep/UrlTracker/README.md

     * [Bugfix] The database columns were too small in some situations
 *   2.4.0 [2013/12/11]
     * [Bugfix] In some situations an exception would occur with umbraco v6 (Value cannot be null.
 Parameter name: umbracoContext)
-    * [Feature] Added the option to force a redirect (will allways perform a redirect, even if a page at the specified old URL exists)
+    * [Feature] Added the option to force a redirect (will always perform a redirect, even if a page at the specified old URL exists)
     * [Improvement] Massive performance improvements compared to v2.2.8 and newer
     * [Improvement] Better 404 handling; ignores 404 entry if the URL is an arterySignalR (BrowserLink) URL (VS 2013)
 *   2.3.2 [2013/11/27]